chpc-tech-eval/scc/tutorial2/README.md

 # Checklist

-This tutorial will demonstrate how to access web services that are on your virtual cluster via the web browser on your local computer.
-It will also cover basic authentication and central authentication.
+This tutorial will demonstrate how to setup, configure and deploy your **compute node.** From the previous Tutorial, you should have a good understanding of the requirements and considerations to take into account when deploying additional nodes.

+You will also learn more about [Public Key Cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography), as you'll be using SSH directives to `ProxyJump` through your head node, whereby you're going to be transparently creating an SSH forwarding tunnel, prior to accessing your compute node.

+Once you can access your compute node, you will learn additional Linux systems administrations and experiment with a number of useful tasks and utilities.
+It is crucial, that you understand and appreciate the specific roles of the head node and your compute node(s).

+You will then be deploying a number of fundamental services, that are central to the functioning of your virtual cluster.
+These include setup and configuration of a firewall, networked time protocol and a network file system.
+You will also be deploying Ansible, for user account management.
+Lastly you'll explore two methods for accessing your virtual cluster over a VPN.

 <u>In this tutorial you will:</u>

-- [ ] Install a web server.
+- [ ] Deploy a Compute Node.
-- [ ] Create an SSH tunnel to access your web service.
+- [ ] Create an SSH tunnel to access your compute node from your workstation.
+- [ ] Understand the roles and purposes of your head node and compute node(s).
+- [ ] Learn additional Linux administration and test a number of utilities.
+- [ ] Configure a simple stateful firewall.
-- [ ] Create new local user accounts.
+- [ ] Install and configure a network time service.
-- [ ] Add local system users to sudoers file for root access.
+- [ ] Install and configure a network file sharing service.
-- [ ] Share directories between computers.
+- [ ] Understand the interaction between an NFS exported `/home` directly and your SSH keys.
-- [ ] Connect to machines without a password using public key based authentication.
-- [ ] Install and use central authentication.
+- [ ] Install, configure and deploy Ansible, and use it to manage your users.
+- [ ] Deploy a VPN service to join (or route) traffic between your workstation and cluster's internal networks.

 # Spinning Up a Compute Node on Sebowa(OpenStack)